meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 6. One 5 pin male header.
 7. A JST-SM 2pin connector, connecting with the motor driver reverse function.
 8. One small wire for connecting the PCB with the 20 amp relay.
-9. 3 pin headers for connecting the PCB with the 20 amp relay.
+9. One 3 pin headers for connecting the PCB with the 20 amp relay.
 10. One 4 cm high current wire.
 11. One 6.2 mm female connector.
 12. Glue gun to secure the copper side of the pcb from corrosion